A Day Without Rain: 9/11 aftermath

 Following the 11 September 2001 attacks, "Only Time" was used in radio and television coverage of the disaster, which led to increased sales and radio airplay of the single and A Day Without Rain, to the point of both records surpassing their initial peak on the US charts.
 CNN and ABC News, among other networks, played the song with "Fallen Embers" as backdrops of footage of the victims.
 Its position on the Billboard 200 climbed from No. 20 prior to the attacks to its all-time peak of No. 2, driven by the increased audience exposure of "Only Time".
 In the same month, "Only Time" reached No. 1 on the Billboard Adult Contemporary chart after it already spent 33 weeks on the chart, breaking a seven-year-old record for the longest climb to the top position in the chart's history.
 In November 2001, the single climbed to its peak of No. 10 on the Billboard Hot 100 chart, making it Enya's highest-charting single in the US.
 From October 2001 to January 2002, over 3 million RIAA-certified units of A Day Without Rain were sold in the US alone, which included a peak of one million copies sold in 19 days.

 "Only Time" gained further exposure following its use as a sound bed for promos of the comedy series Friends on the first five episodes of the eighth season.
 Following the media response and increased sales of Enya's records, "Only Time" was reissued as a maxi-CD on 20 November 2001 containing the S.A.F remix and original version, with earnings from its sales donated to the Uniform Firefighters Association's Widows' and Children's Fund in aid of families of fire fighters involved in the attack rescue operations.

-A Day Without Rain became the eight highest selling album worldwide in 2001, selling 6.6 million copies.
+A Day Without Rain became the eighth highest selling album worldwide in 2001, selling 6.6 million copies.

 It also was the top selling new age album of the 2000s in the US, according to Nielsen SoundScan.
 It remains Enya's highest selling album of her career with a total of 16 million copies sold worldwide.